neelr/tabroom-private-api/README.md

 # [tabroom-private-api](https://tabroom-private-api.now.sh/api/query)
-An API whipped up using tabroom's private api, because it took to long for them to give a public one!
+An API whipped up using tabroom's private api, because it took too long for them to give a public one!
 Have fun and make cool things!

 ALL POST REQUESTS